Web3bazaar/mainnet-contracts/README.md

 ### 3.getTrade

-Get Trade methods gives information about the trade based on the `tradeId and user wallet it returns asset's stored for that trade.
+Get Trade methods gives information about the trade based on the `tradeId and user wallet.
+It returns asset's swapped in that trade.

 | Paramater name | Description  |
 | ---     |   ---        |